loaki/password-template/README.md

 ### data

-all data are stored with AES encryption
+all data are stored with AES encryption (do not use the same key as index password)

 rename the \<github_token_hash\> after your hashed github token